 One-on-one skills training allows for individualized learning, while skills training helps the children develop friendships and social skills necessary for feeling included in classrooms and communities.

 Skills groups are broken into three categories: beginner, intermediate, and advanced.
-At My World ABA, we help the children develop specific prerequisite skills before joining social skills classes.
+At My World ABA, we help children develop specific prerequisite skills before joining social skills classes.

 What is Parent Training, and What Does it Involve?